EIN-1/Brain-Tic-Tac-Toe/README.md

 - Thanks to code institute and staff for always providing me with important pointers and resourses to enable me wided my coding scope and knowlege.
 - This readyME file was inspired by : [code institute Rock,Paper,scissor](https://codeinstitute.net)
+- This game was created during my project trainning, and it was a great experience.

+by Elsie Nagawa 21.12.23